latent-to/developer-docs/docs/subnets/understanding-multiple-mech-subnets.md

 4. **Separate Bond Pools**: Each incentive mechanism maintains separate bonding relationships for independent Yuma Consensus calculations.

 :::note Current runtime limit
 As of the current Subtensor runtime, a subnet can have a maximum of 2 mechanisms.
-Attempts to set a higher count are rejected by the chain (runtime enforces `MaxMechanismCount = 2`).
+It is planned to raised this cap in the future.
 :::

 ## What Should Stakers Know?